innolitics/django-utils-lib/README.md

     - Support for automated debugpy listener
     - Support for `requirements()` markers
     - Support for test collection, with CSV export (including with xdist)
+- An extensible static file serving class / middleware, which has a few bells and whistles in comparison to the default `serve()` method
 - Logging utils (presets, formatters, etc.)
 - CLI / pre-built commands (see [](./django_utils_lib/commands.py))
 - CLI Utils